Far-right politics: Russia

-The period of development of Russian fascism in the 1930s-1940s was characterized by sympathy for Italian fascism and German Nazism and pronounced anti-communism and antisemitism.
+The period of development of Russian fascism in the 1930s–1940s was characterized by sympathy for Italian fascism and German Nazism and pronounced anti-communism and antisemitism.

 Russian fascism has its roots in the movements known in history as the Black Hundreds and the White movement.
-It was distributed among white émigré circles living in Germany, Manchukuo, and the USA.
+It was distributed among white émigré circles living in Germany, Manchukuo, and the United States.
 In Germany and the United States (unlike Manchukuo), they practically did not conduct political activity, limiting themselves to the publication of newspapers and brochures.

 Some ideologues of the white movement, such as Ivan Ilyin and Vasily Shulgin, welcomed the coming to power of Mussolini in Italy and Hitler in Germany, offering their comrades-in-arms the fascist "method" as a way to fight socialism, communism, and godlessness.
 At the same time, they did not deny fascist political repression and antisemitism and even justified them.

 With the outbreak of World War II, Russian fascists in Germany supported Nazi Germany and joined the ranks of Russian collaborators.